sstanoevska/Spam-Email-Classification/README.md

 The results show that all models perform strongly on the dataset.
 Logistic Regression provides stable and well-balanced results, Complement Naive Bayes performs efficiently on text-based features, and the Neural Network achieves the highest overall performance in terms of F1-score and ROC-AUC.

-This project demonstrates the comparison between classical machine learning models and a neural network.
+This project demonstrates the comparison between classical machine learning models and a neural network